aunsid/aunsid.github.io/docs/_finance/how_finance_works.md

+---
+layout: page
+title: How Finance Works - Mihir Desai
+---

- # Financial Analysis
+# 1. Financial Analysis
 Using ratios to analyze performance

 ## Understanding the numbers

 ### Assets

 An asset is a resource with economic value that an individual, corporation, or a country owns with the expections.

 For e.g., Haagen Dasz owns the _ice cream_ that it is going to sell, the _factories_ and _raw materials_ to make the ice cream, and the _trucks_ to deliver it.

 Assets are ordered by the degree to which they can be turned into cash.
 Assets that can easily be converted into cash are called current assets, and they appear at the top.

 #### Cash and Marketable securities.
 Large cash holdings can generally be understood as
 * an insurance policy during uncertain times
 * a war chest for making future acquistions
 * a manifestation of the absence of investment opportunities.

 Much of the cash is held in government securities so that they can quickly be converted into cash if the need arises.

 #### Accounts receivable
 Accounts receivable are amounts that a company expects to receive from its customer in the future.
 As trust grows in a relationship between a company and its customers, the company might be willing to allow customers to pay later.

 Companies that sell to other companies have a higher amount of sales reflected as receivables compared to businesses that sell direct to consumers.

 #### Inventories
 Are the goods or raw materials that become the goods that a company intends to sell.